-Hazard in handling cryogenic liquids: danger of suffocation

-evaporating cryogenic liquids will displace oxygen in enclosed and poorly ventilated spaces.
+Hazard when handling cryogenic liquids: danger of suffocation evaporating cryogenic liquids will replace oxygen in enclosed and poorly ventilated spaces.

-danger will not be noticed because of the odorless nature of cryogenic gases as a result, victim will first not suffer from shortage of breath because the density is higher as compared to air, argon and cryogenic nitrogen will accumulate near the floor or in underground compartments liquid N2 Dewar, liquid 4He Dewar flow cryostat (UHV MOKE, laser system)
+danger will not be noticed because of the odorless nature of cryogenic gases.

+as a result, victim will suddenly suffer from shortage of breath.

+argon and cryogenic nitrogen will accumulate near the floor or in underground compartments because their density is higher as compared to air, helium will collect at the ceiling.